Kladovo transport: Murder in a gas chamber truck ("gas van")

-After opening the door, it was observed that the bodies were generally more in the rear part of the car's interior.
-The prisoners then transported the bodies to the pits and covered them subsequently with earth. [...]
-Life characters I have noticed in the gassed in any case.
-The faces had a pale appearance.
+After opening the door, it was observed that the bodies were generally more in the rear part of the van's interior.
+The bodies were then transported by prisoners to the pits and subsequently covered with earth. [...]
+In any case, I noticed signs of life in the gassed victims.
+Their faces had a pale appearance.
 The gas vans were not materially damaged.
-Essentially you could notice only vomit in the car.
+Essentially, you could notice only vomit in the van.
 At the funeral no doctor was present.
 It has also not been determined in detail whether the gassed Jews were really dead.